aryaniyaps/python-backend-starter/README.md

    ```
     pdm run server
    ```
-3. To start the worker, run the following command:
+3. To start the worker, open another terminal and run the following command:

    ```
    pdm run worker